Featured snippets are prime real estate and will bring you lots of traffic and brand awareness for your website.

 - Make sure that the heading contains a long tail keyword

-Another way to trigger the algorithm that searches for potential featured snippets is to include at the end of every article an FAQ section.
+Another way to get featured snippets is to include at the end of every article an FAQ section.

 If you’re not sure what questions and answers to include, just type your main keyword into Google, and scroll down the SERP page until you find the “People Also Ask” section.